 Patient receivables relate to health care services provided by the Organization's Federally Qualified Health Care Center.
 Additions to the allowance for doubtful accounts result from the provision for bad debts.
-Accounts written off as uncollectible are deducted from the allowance for doubtful accounts.
-The amount of the allowance for doubtful accounts is based upon management's assessment of historical and expected net collections, business and economic conditions, trends in Medicare and Medicaid health care coverage, and other indicators.
+Accounts written off as uncollectible are deducted from the allowance for doubtful accounts is based upon management's assessment of historical and expected net collections, business and economic conditions, trends in Medicare and Medicaid health care coverage, and other indicators.